hvrlogrelease - Manage DBMS logging files when not needed by log-based capture.

 - coexistence, when several brands of replication tools need to read same log file;

 - multi-capture, when several capture jobs read the same log file;

-- in order to reset the bunch of used log file blocks when log has not being truncated for a long period.
+- in order to reset the bunch of used log file blocks when log has not being truncated for a long period.<br/>

 First two scenarios require configuring HVR capture job with automatic log truncation turned off.
 Then log file needs to be truncated by executing hvrlogrelease command from according job ran by schedule or any other means.
-More on log file managing options in Managing SQL Server Log file truncation
+For more information, see Managing SQL Server Log file truncation.

 If the 'log release' file is absent or unchanged then nothing is purged, so operators must purge journals/archived redo files manually.
 This is only useful if journaling/archiving was only enabled for HVR's log-based capture and are not needed for backup and recovery.

 SMTP server to use when sending email.
 Value server can be either a node name or IP address.
 Requires option -email.

 Username user for authentication SMTP server if needed.